 The Multi-modal Challenge workshop will be devoted to the presentation of most recent and challenging techniques from multi-modal gesture recognition.
 The committee encourages paper submissions in the following topics (but not limited to):

 -Fusion strategies for gesture recognition

 -Data sets and evaluation protocols for multi-modal gesture recognition

 The results of the challenge will be discussed at the workshop.
 It features a quantitative evaluation of automatic gesture recognition from a multi-modal dataset recorded with Kinect (providing RGB images of face and body, depth images of face and body, skeleton information, joint orientation and audio sources), including 13,858 Italian gestures from several users.
 The emphasis of this edition of the competition will be on multi-modal automatic learning of a vocabulary of 20 types of Italian gestures performed by several different users while explaining a history, with the aim of performing user independent continuous gesture recognition combined with audio information.

 workshop papers and top three ranked participants of the quantitative evaluation will be invited to present their work at ICMI 2013 and their papers will be published in the ACM proceedings.
 Additionally,

 there will be travel grants (based on availability) and the possibility to be invited to present extended versions of their works to a special issue in a high impact factor journal.
 Moreover, all

 three top ranking participants in both, quantitative and qualitative challenges will be awarded with a ChaLearn winner certificate and an economic prize (based on availability).
 We will also announce a best

 paper and best student paper awards among the workshop contributions.

 April 30: Initial sample data for the 2013 Multi-modal Gesture Recognition Challenge released.
-The final development data will be released on May 22th.

 April 1, 2013: Initial sample data for the 2013 Multi-modal Gesture Recognition Challenge will be released on April 30.